Webinar Series – Building Climate-Resilient Communities

 Each session focused on a topic relevant to building a community’s resilience to the multiple impacts of climate change experienced in the Canadian Prairies, including climate-resilient food systems, inclusive planning processes, and moving from planning to implementation.

-Watch the sessions below to learn more about adaptation progress in the Prairies.
+Watch the sessions below to learn more about adaptation progress in the Prairies, or read the workshop report here.

 January 13, 2021 : Envisioning Resilient Prairie Communities